Decidable (Ac)counting with Parikh and Muller: Adding Presburger Arithmetic to Monadic Second-Order Logic over Tree-Interpretable Structures: Abstract

 \section{Abstract}

 We propose \thegoodlogic, an expressive logic for describing countable structures, which subsumes and transcends both Counting Monadic Second-Order Logic (CMSO) and Boolean Algebra with Presburger Arithmetic (BAPA).
-We show that satisfiability of \thegoodlogic is decidable over the class of labeled infinite binary trees.
-This result is established by an elaborate multi-step transformation into a particular normal form, followed by the deployment of \emph{Parikh-Muller Tree Automata}, a novel kind of automaton for infinite labeled binary trees, integrating and generalizing both Muller and Parikh automata while still exhibiting a decidable (in fact \textsc{PSpace}-complete) emptiness problem.
+We show that satisfiability of \thegoodlogic is decidable over the class of labeled infinite binary trees, whereas it becomes undecidable even for a rather mild relaxations.
+The decidability result is established by an elaborate multi-step transformation into a particular normal form, followed by the deployment of \emph{Parikh-Muller Tree Automata}, a novel kind of automaton for infinite labeled binary trees, integrating and generalizing both Muller and Parikh automata while still exhibiting a decidable (in fact \textsc{PSpace}-complete) emptiness problem.
 By means of MSO-interpretations, we lift the decidability result to all tree-interpretable classes of structures, including the classes of finite/countable structures of bounded treewidth/cliquewidth/partitionwidth.
-We observe that satisfiability over (finite or infinite) labeled trees becomes undecidable even for a rather mild extension of \thegoodlogic.
+We generalize the result further by showing that decidability is even preserved when coupling width-restricted \thegoodlogic with width-unrestricted two-variable logic with advanced counting.
+A final showcase demonstrates how our results can be leveraged to harvest decidability results for expressive $\mu$-calculi extended by global Presburger constraints.